apache/myfaces/README.md

 Servlet 4.0 will enable JSF 2.3 to serve resources via HTTP/2 push.

-2.3-next equals the JSF 2.3 API but delegated @ManagedBeans to CDI.
+2.3-next equals the JSF 2.3 API but delegates @ManagedBeans to CDI.
 The implementation of the old FacesEL (javax.faces.el.*) has been completely removed.

 ## Installation